Jerry8472/CS501Fall-Assignment-3-Q4/README.md

 ## How to use the app
-Clone the repo, open it in Android Studio, and press Run to launch on an emulator or device.
+1. Clone the repo, open it in Android Studio, and press Run to launch on an emulator or device.
+2. Click on any of the three: "Home, Settings, Profile", and it will be highlighted depending on whats clicked.
+3. Click the floating button and a snack bar will show.
 ## Explanation
 App demonstrates how to use Scaffold in Jetpack Compose to structure a layout with a top app bar, bottom navigation bar, and a floating action button.
 - TopAppBar: Displays the app title.